 Shimin was a bit unique in that he didn’t have just a few sounds that were difficult for him.
 He struggled to wrap his tongue around the sound of English itself.
 This meant that all of my usual resources I turned to when I had a student with English pronunciation difficulties were of no help.
 Instead, I did this:

-- Whenever possible, I’d record myself reading whatever he’d written in his notebook and then send him the audio so he could listen to it and practice at home.
+- Whenever possible, I’d record myself reading whatever he’d written in his notebook and then send him the audio so he could listen to it and practice his English pronunciation at home.

 - I encouraged him to WRITE what he wanted to say and then show it to his classmates, BUT STILL say it to them.
 They would often correct him and make him repeat it until they could make out what he was saying.